-Some studies show that exercise is so beneficial, it can be more effective than relaxation therapies and as good as doctor-prescribed preventive medicines.
+Some studies show that exercise is so beneficial, it can be as good as doctor-prescribed preventive medicines.

 But if the relationship between exercise and migraine is so valuable for reducing headaches, why do 38% of those with migraine experience exercise-induced attacks?
 And how can we safely incorporate exercise into our routines?

 Exercise And Migraine: The Brain and The Body

 Exercise is a natural way to reduce headache severity and frequency.
 The research has been clear: high-intensity interval training has been linked to fewer migraine days, but moderate endurance exercises such as jogging work too.
 Even walking and gentle movement have benefits.
 Anything you can do to get your body moving is good for migraine prevention, potentially reducing your need for medication.
 Exercise is also effective at boosting mood and energy levels after a migraine attack, helping you shake off postdrome weariness.

 However, exercise could trigger a migraine attack if the body is pushed out of homeostasis and can’t readjust.
 Some theories about the mechanisms behind exercise-induced attacks include:

 - Increased blood pressure during exercise

 - Rapidly changing blood pressure due to the Valsalva maneuver —essentially, holding your breathing while straining, which frequently occurs while strength training

 - Increased lactate levels from exercise and the body’s inability to break down lactic acid efficiently

 - Exercise may trigger neuropeptides (brain molecules) like calcitonin, a gene-related peptide (CGRP), which is a chemical known to be involved in generating migraine attacks.